 In fact, the idea that giving any positive answer to the question "How ought one to live?" constitutes the epistemic endorsement of a morality seems highly implausible.
 Suppose the answer comes back: "Do whatever the hell you feel like".
 There would seem to be something terribly misleading in the insistence that living according to this rule constitutes endorsing a morality.
 (If one really wanted to stretch the word "morality" to this extent, the moral error theorist can always just disambiguate: "Well, okay, in that unnaturally strained sense of 'moral,' of course I endorse morality-but nevertheless there is a far more familiar customary usage regarding which I remain a disbeliever".
 We can imagine the atheist saying something comparable if faced with the serious assertion that God is love.)
-The objection, as it is stated above, contains an element that implies that not just any positive answer to this question will constitute the endorsement of a morality; rather, there appears to be a contentful constraint on what can count: prudence (or a proper subset thereof 12)
+The objection, as it is stated above, contains an element that implies that not just any positive answer to this question will constraint on what can count: prudence (or a proper subset thereof)